 Frequently Asked Questions (FAQ)

-Am I eligible to apply if I have already started my PhD or Post-doc?
+Am I eligible to apply if I have already started my PhD or post-doc?

 Am I eligible to apply if I am already living in a developed country?

-Am I eligible to apply even if I plan to pursue my PhD or Post-doc in my home university?
+Am I eligible to apply if I study in my home country?

-The FFTF program aims to give the opportunity to scientific women from developing and emerging countries to pursue a PhD or a Post-doc in the best universities abroad.
-However we sometimes accept 'sandwich programs' where students spend only a part of the grant year in a university abroad.
+The Faculty for the Future program aims to provide the opportunity to scientific women from developing and emerging countries to pursue a PhD or a post-doc in the best universities abroad.
+However, in some cases “sandwich programs” are accepted where students spend only a part of the grant year in a university abroad.
 In these cases, however, it is important to note that the final PhD degree must be awarded by the foreign host university.

-Am I eligible to apply if I plan to pursue my PhD or Post-doc in a university of another developing or emerging country?
+Am I eligible to apply if I plan to pursue my PhD or post-doc in a university of another developing or emerging country?

-The FFTF program aims to give the opportunity to scientific women from developing and emerging countries to pursue a PhD or a Post-doc in the best universities abroad.
+The Faculty for the Future program aims to give the opportunity to scientific women from developing and emerging countries to pursue a PhD or a post-doc in the best universities abroad.
 If you've been accepted in a university of excellence you are eligible to apply, even if the university is not in a developed country.
 However, the host university or research institute that you choose for your studies must not be in your home country (unless it is a sandwich program and in this case the final degree must be issued by the foreign host university).

 Which disciplines are eligible?